There is a lot to consider when shopping for a kitchen knife and you can’t get away from this dilemma: carbon steel vs stainless steel.

 That variation of carbon content gives rise to the different carbon steel types; high carbon steel, medium carbon steel, and low carbon or mild steel.

 High carbon steel is the most preferred for making knives and other cutting tools.
-Actually, most high-end knives are carbon steel knives because carbon steel is the hardest of all steel, hence sharper with high sharpness retention.
+Actually, most high-end knives are carbon steel knives because carbon steel is the hardest of all steel, hence sharper with high edge retention.

 If a knife is made of low-carbon steel, then it’s majorly because the costs of production are lower, and, in turn, the prices are lower too.
 But at the expense of the blade life, maintenance costs, and the performance of the knife.

 Stainless steel is also a popular material type for knives apart from carbon steel.
 Just from the word stainless, it’s a class of steel highly resistant to rust due to the additional chromium content.

 That amount of chromium in alloying is essential such that it’s the force behind the formation of a protective layer against rust and corrosion.
 The more the reason stainless steel is common in culinary uses and chemical plants as a strategy to minimize any possible contamination from rust.
 As a matter of fact, it’s also easier to maintain, even in wet environments.